How to Make Cold Foam for Coffee

 Making Cold Foam in a Blender

-Blend well until soft and feathery.
+Blend well until mixture becomes soft and fluffy.

 Using a Hand Mixer